 J: My mother got me into it, as she was a seamstress for a national performing singing group back in New York.
 She helped me make a TOS Star Trek costume back in 1993.

-In the last two years, I’ve been solely making autobots and decepticons.
+In the last two years, I’ve been solely making Autobots and Decepticons.
 The learning and designing curve was pretty high.
-Trying to get IDW artwork, or the cartoon scale and designs into the real world was actually very hard and a difficult process.
+Trying to get IDW artwork, or the cartoon scale and designs into the real world were actually very hard and a difficult process.
 Trying to capture an emotion for each Helmet was a challenge that was pretty fun to figure out.
 Learning a whole new process of working with foam was a massive group project that I think turned out pretty well.
 The last Autobot/Decepticon I built took about 2 days, but the one I’m most proud of is Soundwave.

 Over the years I’ve met interesting people all with different skill sets; artists, prop makers, famous people, fans, and other costumers, all of which helped me learn more and more about the trade.